andrei-shershan/KinoDev.Shared/Readme.md

-This is the package containing shared models for KinoDev project https://github.com/andrei-shershan/KinoDev.Shared
+This is the package containing shared models, constants and extesions for KinoDev project https://github.com/andrei-shershan/KinoDev.Shared